Saranda

 Weather

-We find the ideal weather for exploring a town is 55°F to 65°F and sunny, but the “best” weather is a personal preference.
+We find the ideal weather for exploring a town is 55°F to 65°F and sunny, but the best weather depends on how you plan to spend your time.

 Shoulder Season